pnlnum/pnl/README.md

 ### Under Windows

-Use CMake to create Visual C++ solution for the library.
+Use CMake to create the Visual C++ solution for the library.
 Once done, open the solution in Visual C++ and be sure to call `generate` for both the `ALL_BUILD` and `INSTALL` projects.